 - Starchy vegetables (potato chips, rice flour, tapioca flour, etc.)

-- Grains (popcorn, quinoa, etc.) — check out this article on why grains are bad for you.
+- Grains (popcorn, quinoa, etc.) — check out my article on why grains are bad for you.

 - Vegetable oils (canola, safflower oil, etc.) — these are industrial oils produced with high heat or chemicals that contain highly-inflammatory and damaged fatty acids with a poor Omega 6/Omega 3 ratio.